top of page

 Issue

-Even though the problem of having non-complying citizens may be a concern for any nation, the following are a few examples of violations in America that may result in explusion for the group of offenders.
+Even though the possibility of violating the terms of citizenship may be a concern for any nation, the following are a few examples that should be addressed in America.

 Hispanics

-The Hispanic population may have violated the terms of citizenship in America regarding the responsibility to respect and obey federal, state, and local laws.
+The Hispanic population may have violated the terms of citizenship regarding their responsibility to respect and obey the laws of the country.

-Another possible violation by the Hispanic population is their promotion of the Spanish language.
-Even though English was not legally established as the official language in America until recently, it was always considered to be as such across the country.
-By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population was disrespectful towards other nationalities.
-Behaving in such a manner is contrary to being an American citizen who treats all nationalities and people in equal measure.
+One possible concern is their promotion of the Spanish language.
+Even though English was not legally established as the official language in America until recently, it was always considered to be as such for the nation.
+By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population is being disrespectful towards the other nationalities, which is contrary to America's principle that all people should be treated in equal manner.
+The issue is not serious enough for dismissal from the country, but it shows that there's an underlying problem with the Hispanic population of not acting accordingly as a true citizen.

-Another possible violation is the Hispanic population's support for relocating jobs to other nations, in particular, Mexico and South America through trade agreements (e.g., NAFTA).
-By showing favor towards another country, such behavior is contrary to the rules of citizenship which requires to uphold America in the highest regard and not have allegiance to other countries.
+Another possible violation is their support for outsourcing jobs to Hispanic nations through trade agreements (e.g., NAFTA).
+Showing favor towards another country at the detriment of America is contrary to the terms of citizenship that requires to uphold this country in the highest regard, and not have allegiance towards others.

 Blacks

-The Black population may have violated the terms of citizenship in America on numerous occasions.
+The Black population has violated the terms of citizenship on numerous occasions.

-A possible violation may be their racist acts upon others.
-Normally, racism by itself is not grounds for dismissal from the country (since it's just an opinion), however, racism to the degree that the Black population has committed over the years has been excessive in nature, and contrary to being an American citizen.
+One possible violation is their repeated acts of racism.
+Normally, racism by itself is not grounds for dismissal since it's just an opinion, however, racism to the degree that the Black population has committed over the years has been excessive in nature, and contrary to being an American citizen.

-Racist organizations such as the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all show that the Black population has a serious racism issue.
-Such widespread racism to this degree is problematic and affects other situations as if serving jury duty by black people may cause hidden discriminatory concerns based on race.
+Certain organizations and events that reflect racist behavior such as the Miss Black America pageant, NAACP, Black Lives Matter, BET channel, Jet magazine, Black History Month, black colleges, black Jesus Christ, etc., all represent that the Black population has a serious racism issue.
+Such widespread racism to this degree is problematic and when it becomes so commonplace in society, it affects other situations as well (e.g., black people serving jury duty often results in biased opinions).

-Racism is also prevalent among blacks with their voting record of consistently deciding in favor of black candidates, such as Barack Obama among others.
-In 2008, as much as 96% of black people voted for Obama even though the candidate's policies offered little for that community.
+Their racism is clearly prevalent with their voting record of consistently deciding in favor of black candidates.
+In Barack Obama's 2008 campaign, as much as 96% of black people voted for Obama even though the candidate's policies offered little for that community.
 Even the chair of the Republican National Committee (who was black) mentioned that he was stuck between voting for a member of his own party, or the opposition party's black candidate.

-At that time and others, the consensus among black people was that they had willingly voted based upon the candidate's race.
+The consensus among black people during that time among others was that they had willingly, and quite blatantly, voted based on race.
 Skin color should never be a consideration when deciding who to vote for in this country.
-The Justice Department should have condemned such outspoken and abhorrent racism by threatening to file criminal charges against the entire Black community for racial discrimination of a federal post.
+The Justice Department should have condemned such outspoken and abhorrent racism by threatening to file charges against the Black community for discriminating against others in this manner.

-Instead, such racist conduct was deemed acceptable and even considered to be normal within the Black community.
-The excessive level of racism among the Black population has been an embarrassing part of America's history that also endangered public safety.
+However, instead of condemnation such racist conduct was deemed acceptable and even considered to be normal within the Black community.
+This widespread level of racism by the Black population has been an embarrassing and disgraceful part of America's history.

-For example, the dehumanization of law enforcement personnel by the Black population in recent years has shown the general disrespect for the laws of this country.
-It seems that whenever a police officer apprehends a Black suspect who is resisting arrest, the Black population automatically decides in favor of the unruly suspect instead of law enforcement.
-It doesn't matter what the offense is, or whether the law enforcement officer is justified in defending him/herself from harm, the Black population consistently decides in favor of the black suspect regardless of the situation.
+Racism of this magnitude also endangers public safety.
+For example, their dehumanization of law enforcement has shown their general disrespect for upholding the laws in this country.
+It seems that whenever a police officer apprehends a black suspect who is resisting arrest, the Black population automatically decides in favor of the unruly suspect instead of law enforcement.
+It doesn't matter what the offense is, or whether the officer is justified in defending him/herself from harm, the Black population consistently decides in favor of the black suspect regardless of the situation.

-What is important is that all citizens are required to support law enforcement and the court of law at all times if they want to remain citizens of the country.
-This was not demonstrated by the Black population with their violent protests and riots throughout the country.
-The willful destruction of property and serious harm to others during the riots should have been condemned as domestic terrorism by the Justice Department.
+What is important is that the citizens of this country are required to support law enforcement at all times.
+This was not demonstrated by the Black population with their violent protests and riots throughout the nation.
+The willful destruction of property with the intent to do harm should have been condemned as domestic terrorism by the Justice Department.
+Not tolerated by the officials.

-Throughout the years, the Black population's extreme racism and unruly behavior has repeatedly violated the terms of citizenship in this country.
+Overall, the Black population's racism and unruly behavior has repeatedly violated the terms of citizenship in this country.
 To be a citizen is to uphold and respect the laws of the nation.
-To those who do not act accordingly, such conduct may considered to be in violation, and justifies their dismissal.
+To those who do not act accordingly, even if it means ruling against an entire population, such conduct is in violation of citizenship and justifies dismissal.

 Muslims

-The Muslim population may have violated the terms of citizenship unknowingly.
-The issue of concern is regarding the Islamic doctrine of where such policies are in contrast to America's laws and customs.
+The Muslim population may have unknowingly violated the terms of citizenship in America.
+The issue of concern is that the Islamic doctrine may be in contrast to the country's laws and customs.

-For example, the Islamic custom for females to cover themselves so that males would not be tempted is actually a serious offense in America.
-A fundamental principle in America is that all people, both male and female, should be treated equally and fairly.
-Behaving otherwise would be in direct contrast to America's principles and values.
+For example, the Islamic custom for females to cover themselves so that males would not be tempted by them is contrary to being a citizen.
+A fundamental principle in America is that all people, both male and female, should be treated equally and fairly at all times.
+Behaving otherwise is in direct contrast to the country's principles and values.

-If a particular religious doctrine is opposed to this ideal, then people of that religion should not become citizens since they would be unable to fulfill the terms of citizenship.
-The freedom of religion mandate has lower precedence compared to satisfying the higher ideal and obligations of upholding the primary principle in America in that all people are considered equal.
+If a particular religious doctrine is opposed to this ideal then people of that religion should not become citizens since they will be unable to fulfill the terms of citizenship.
+The freedom of religion mandate has lower precedence compared to the higher obligations and requirements of the primary principle in America, in that, all people are considered equal.

 Jews

-The Jewish population may have also violated the terms of citizenship unknowingly.
+The Jewish population may have violated the terms of citizenship unknowingly.

-The issue of concern is that their religious doctrine specifies protecting Israel at all costs, including sacrificing their lives if necessary.
-By viewing another country in higher regard is in direct contrast to fulfilling the terms of citizenship that requires to place America above all others (and not have allegiance elsewhere).
+The issue of concern is that their religious doctrine requires protecting Israel at all costs, including sacrificing their lives if necessary.
+Viewing another country in higher regard is in direct contrast to fulfilling the terms of citizenship in this country to not have allegiance elsewhere.
+If a religious doctrine is in contrast to fulfilling the terms of citizenship of this country, then such are grounds for dismissal.

 Anti-Americans